babarrett/g80-9009/breakoutbox-decoded.md

     * One 5V regulator: L7805CV
     * Three bypass capacitors (for power systems)
     * Two pull-up resisters on inverter output lines.
-    * 12 connectors
+    * 12 connectors, around the edge of the box.
-    * There is so little to this box that this document is almost enough to recreate it, perhaps with even more convenient connectors.
+    * There is so little to this box that this document is almost enough to recreate it, perhaps with even more convenient (PS/2) connectors, or built-in conversion to USB.
 * It handles 3 different serial communication protocols (see below for additional details)
-    * Data and Clock (PS/2 protocol) sometimes through the lone PS/2 connector, more often through DB9 connectors.
+    * Data and Clock (PS/2 protocol) input is through the lone PS/2 connector, output through two DB9 connectors.
     * Full duplex, 2-wire (TX and RX) RS232 serial communications for keyboard
     * Half duplex, 1-wire (TX) RS232 serial communications for mouse.
 Although this is also labeled with "RX" that direction appears not to be used.
     * Inverted, 1-wire (TX) RS232 serial communications for simulating a Sun keyboard to a Sun workstation
     * Inverted, 1-wire (RX) RS232 serial communications for simulating a Sun mouse to a Sun workstation
-* The kbd handles all the "smarts" of routing the generated (kbd) and pass-through (mouse) signals/
+* The keyboard handles all the "smarts" of routing the generated (kbd) and pass-through (mouse) signals.

-* Red for keyboard data
-* Green for mouse data
-* Black for power and other

 --------------------------------------------------------------------------------------
 ### Power, and sources

-#### +12V
+#### +12VDC
 The main, required, voltage to power the AK125 kbd is +12V.
 The 12 volts needs to be applied to pins 12, 13, and/or 14 of the keyboard's "HOST" connector.
 (All three pins are tied together inside the kbd anyway.)
 When a breakout box is